 - 5. Accreditation.
-Funds may be used to prepare for laboratory accreditation by the American Society of Crime Laboratory Directors/Laboratory Accreditation Board (ASCLD-LAB), Forensic Quality Services (FQS), the National Association of Medical Examiners (NAME), or other appropriate accrediting bodies.
+Funds may be used to prepare for laboratory accreditation by the American Society of Crime Laboratory Directors/Laboratory Accreditation Board (ASCLD-LAB), Forensic Quality Services (FQS), the National Association of Medical Examiners (NAME), the American Association for Laboratory Accreditation (A2LA), or other appropriate accrediting bodies.
 Funds also may be used for application and maintenance fees charged by appropriate accrediting bodies. - 6.
 Education, training, and certification.
 Funds may be used for appropriate internal and external training of staff that are directly and substantially involved in providing forensic science or medical examiner services.
 In appropriate cases, funds also may be used for fees charged by appropriate certifying bodies for certification of staff in specific forensic discipline areas.
 All education, training, and certification activities must be designed to improve the quality and/or timeliness of forensic science or medical examiner services.
-The grant application should demonstrate that the proposed training or certification is directly related to the job position and duties of the individual(s) receiving the training or seeking certification.
+The grant application should demonstrate that the proposed training or certification is directly related to the job position and duties of the individual(s) receiving the training or seeking certification. - 7.
+Facilities.

-7. Facilities.
 Funds may be used for program expenses relating to facilities, provided the expenses are directly attributable to improving the quality and/or timeliness of forensic science or medical examiner services.
 Funds also may be used for renovation and/or construction undertaken as part of the applicant's program to improve the quality and/or timeliness of forensic science or medical examiner services.

 Limitations on use of funds for costs of new facility.
 The Coverdell law limits the amount of funds that may be used for the costs of a new facility or facilities.
 See 42 U.S.C. § 3797m(c).
 Maximum amounts are determined by the total amount of the Coverdell grant (including both base and competitive funds) and the total amount of funds available for Coverdell grants nationwide.
 The maximum amounts that may be used for costs of new facilities are as follows.
-(Estimates and calculations are based on the assumption that the total available funds for Coverdell awards in FY 2011 will be \$28,000,000.
-Please refer to the discussion under "Available Funding" on page 9.)
+(Estimates and calculations are based on the assumption that the total available funds for Coverdell awards in FY 2012 are \$10,586,098.
+See "Available Funding" on page 8.)

 - a.
-Grants that do not exceed 0.6 percent of the total available funds (estimated at \$168,000) for FY 2011.
-If the total Coverdell grant to an applicant State or unit of local government is less than or equal to 0.6 percent of the total available funds (estimated here at \$168,000), no more than 80 percent of the total grant may be used for the costs of any new facility. - b.
+Grants that do not exceed 0.6 percent of the total available funds (estimated at \$63,517) for FY 2012.
+If the total Coverdell grant to an applicant State or unit of local government is less than or equal to 0.6 percent of the total available funds (estimated here at \$63,517), no more than 80 percent of the total grant may be used for the costs of any new facility. - b.
 Grants that exceed 0.6 percent of the total available funds.
-If an applicant State receives a total grant that exceeds 0.6 percent of the total available funds (estimated here at \$168,000), the amount of the grant that can be used for the costs of any new facility cannot exceed the sum of 80 percent of 0.6 percent of the total available funds (such 80 percent estimated here at \$134,400) plus 40 percent of the amount of the grant in excess of 0.6 percent of the total available funds.
+If an applicant State receives a total grant that exceeds 0.6 percent of the total available funds (estimated here at \$63,517), the amount of the grant that can be used for the costs of any new facility cannot exceed the sum of 80 percent of 0.6 percent of the total available funds (such 80 percent estimated here at \$50,814) plus 40 percent of the amount of the grant in excess of 0.6 percent of the total available funds.

-For example, if \$28,000,000 were to become available for Coverdell awards for FY 2011, and a State were to receive a total Coverdell grant of \$200,000, no more than \$147,200 could be used for the costs of any new facility.
+For example, assuming that the total available funds for Coverdell awards for FY 2012 are \$10,586,098, if a State receives a total Coverdell grant of \$100,000, no more than \$65,407 may be used for the costs of any new facility.

-A sample calculation for a \$200,000 grant would be as follows:
+A sample calculation for a \$100,000 grant would be as follows: